TypeStrong/tsify/README.md

 * **tsify** supports almost all options from the TypeScript compiler.
 Notable exceptions:
 	* `-d, --declaration` - See [tsify#15](https://github.com/TypeStrong/tsify/issues/15)
 	* `--out, --outDir` - Use Browserify's file output options instead.
 These options are overridden because **tsify** writes to an internal memory store before bundling, instead of to the filesystem.
 * **tsify** supports the TypeScript compiler's `-p, --project` option which allows you to specify the path that will be used when searching for the `tsconfig.json` file.
 You can pass either the path to a directory or to the `tsconfig.json` file itself.
+(When using the API, the `project` option can specify either a path to a directory or file, or the JSON content of a `tsconfig.json` file.)
 * **tsify** supports the following extra options:
 	* `--global` - This will set up **tsify** as a global transform.
 See the [Browserify docs](https://github.com/substack/node-browserify#btransformtr-opts) for the implications of this flag.
 	* `--typescript` - By default we just do `require('typescript')` to pickup whichever version you installed.
 However, this option allows you to pass in a different TypeScript compiler, such as [NTypeScript](https://github.com/TypeStrong/ntypescript).
 Note that when using the API, you can pass either the name of the alternative compiler or a reference to it: